Cross Cultural Mentor Program

 - Keep schedule open during the orientation.
 During this time, you will be expected to give a priority to the international orientation responsibilities

 - Enthusiastically participate in all orientation activities and events

 - Maintain contact with your assigned small group throughout their first semester

-- Cross-cultural experience and knowledge
+- Gain cross-cultural experience and knowledge

 - Meals provided during required training and orientation hours

 - Make friends with international students and other CCMs

 How To Apply

 CCM Applications for 2024-25 will open February, 2024.